ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 they're favorable to their beloved language, and when it is not the case they find all kinds of excuses like "Oh, µbenchmarks are not interesting because they don't generalize to the situation encountered with more complex code where the timing depends on tons of other factors."
-Yes indeed, _sometimes_, but first we don't denigrate 100m sprinters because their performance doesn’t generalize to a marathon, and second :
+Yes indeed, _sometimes_, but

+0. We don't denigrate 100m sprinters because their performance doesn’t generalize to a marathon.
 1. In a complex code, there might be gullets which perfectly fit the µbenchmark situation.
-2. We don't always write complex applications : statistically, most are short, just look at the statistics of github which itself over-represents longer bigger codebases because who want to push simple stuff and exhibit those to the public eye ?
+2. We don't always write complex applications : statistically, most are short, just look at the statistics of github which itself over-represents longer bigger codebases because who wants to push simple stuff and exhibit that to the public eye ?
 3. I'm a reductionist, and I believe that global performance is achieved by local performance, and I wouldn't trust someone telling me that “yes, this pillar is indeed weak, but once there will be a bunch packed together with a roof over your head it'll be fine, because then pillars don’t matter anymore, I can assure you, trust me”.
 Nope.

 It is also true that my code would be easy to correct by an average coder, but that's the point : why doesn't the compiler see what is obvious ?
 If a compiler cannot help me solve trivial problems, how can I expect it to help me solve anything complex ?

 If a computer miscalculates the sum of the first `n` integers, and someone answers "well, it's not